damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+0.9.6

+Added a toggle to the dynamax band which allows you to enable or disable dynamax battles, you will be unable to use megas/zmoves/tera during dynamax battles and dynamax will be unavailable outside of them.
+Ingame text has been updated to reflect this behavior.
+A new configuration header file has been added to control dynamax battle behavior (i.e. controlling if mega/z/tera can be used, setting if opponents can dynamax, etc.)

+### Ver.
 0.9.5

 Added an NPC to all battle facilities (Frontier Facilities and Trainer Tower) which allows